tasmota/docs/docs/Blinds-and-Shutters.md

 ## Operation
 Turning a device relay on or off directly (i.e., using `Power`) will function to affect a shutter's movement.
 In momentary mode (i.e., stepper motor), the relays start or stop the motor.
 The driver takes care of the direction and proper update of the shutter position.

-The shutter reports its position and can also be sent to a dedicated position. `ShutterPosition` = `0` means the shutter is closed and `ShutterPosition` = `100` means the shutter is open.
+The shutter reports its position and can also be sent to a dedicated position. `ShutterPosition 0` means the shutter is closed and `ShutterPosition 100` means the shutter is open.
 If you need the position values reversed (`0` = open, `100` = closed), define and [calibrate your shutter as documented below](#calibration).
 Then tell Tasmota to reverse the shutter position meaning via the `ShutterInvert<x> 1` command.
 All internal calculations are the same (the log output is the same).
 Only the interaction with the user and other systems changes.
 Now `ShutterPosition<x> 0` will open the shutter and `ShutterPosition<x> 100` will close the shutter.

 By default, only `Shutter1` is enabled when `SetOption80 1` is invoked.
 ![](https://user-images.githubusercontent.com/34340210/65997878-3517e180-e468-11e9-950e-bfe299771233.png)